 This is a valuable new release of music that deserves to be heard.
 Many of these pieces would sit well in any recital.
 The recording is close and detailed with a fine piano tone.
 The booklet is well up to Divine Art’s usual high standards with excellent booklet notes from Barbara Karaśkiewicz.

-The music on this CD would be right at home in the metropolitan European salons of the second half of the 19th century.
 It is music of extreme sensitivity that is written beautifully for the piano.
-Statkowski is by no means an innovator, but he does have a unique and personal voice as a composer.
-I am very happy that the Polish Pianist Barbara Karaskiewicz, who plays this music exquisitely, has recorded his excellent piano music
+I am very happy that the Polish Pianist Barbara Karaskiewicz, who plays this music exquisitely, has recorded his excellent piano music.

 The intrepid Barbara Karaskiewicz plays these works with technical assurance, rhythmic vivacity and command.
 She differentiates and characterises finely.
 She’s even added ornaments – with the composer’s agreement, doubtless – in some of the Circe movements.